zeusta/Docs/extensions/Guide By Functions/Magento 2/Reward Points Plus.md

 1)	Click on **View** to see the details of an order

 ![](./rp_images/image121.png)

-2) On the top bar, click on **Credit Memo** label to create a refund order
+2)	On the top bar, click on **Credit Memo** label to create a refund order.

 ![](./rp_images/image123.png)

 On the pop-up screen named ![](./rp_images/image127.png), scroll down, then:

 3)	Enter the earned points that will be refunded to customer’s balance

 4)	Click on ![](./rp_images/image129.png) to finish.

 ![](./rp_images/image125.png)